molily/molily.de/_posts/2017-12-21-robust-javascript.md

 ### Integration tests

 As we’ve learned, unit testing tries to focus on a small reusable unit of code and to put it through its paces.
-A unit tests assures that a unit works well in isolation.
+A unit test assures that a unit works well in isolation.

 Such a test is precise, but it is hard to isolate a unit from the rest.
 For example, if a function under test calls a second function, the unit tests needs to remove and replace this dependency in order to focus on the function under test.
 A common technique is called <dfn>dependency injection</dfn>.